 being allowing him to see the oppressed as equal human beings and thereby

 bring about change for everyone's mutual benefit.
-"The difference

 between "American Pictures" and "How The Other Half Lives"